-Besides measuring instruments, a marking tool is an unmissable item in my top 10 recommended hand tools.
+Besides measuring instruments, a marking tool is an unmissable item in my top 10 recommended tools for woodworking by hand.

 You can mark sizes on your workpiece in different ways.
 You can use a pencil, a marking knife, or a marking gauge.
 Depending on the project, you will have to make a choice.

 I personally use a marking pencil more than a marking knife.

 Since I started woodworking, I have used just about every pencil that can be used.
 Until I discovered this PICA 3030 / SB Dry Longlife Automatic Pen from Pica Marker.